0x5d/0x5d.github.io/content/posts/ext-sort/index.en.md

 > This function will attempt to write the entire contents of `buf`, but the entire write might not succeed [...]

 So if you wanna make sure the whole buffer is written to the file, call `write_all` (or do what `write_all` does, which is to call `write` as many times as needed).

+# Goodbye for now

+This was the 1st in a series of posts.
+Next up, I'll cover the actual sorting.
+The rest of the algorithm is already "finished" in the repo, but there's things I still wanna experiment with before I write a post about it.

+I'm also thinking about doing some variations on all this, such as a Linux version using [Glommio](https://github.com/DataDog/glommio).
+We'll see!

+Please let me know if I missed anything that could make the code better in any way, and I'll buy you some coffee if we ever meet.